 - Additional Information on Everest Base Camp

-The estimated journey to the Everest Base Camp from Lukla is 130 kilometers.
-So, the journey can be a tough one for a normal person in such high-altitude trekking.
+The estimated journey from Lukla to Everest Base Camp is approximately 130 kilometers or about 80 miles.
+So, the journey can be a tough for anyone while climbing on such high-altitude trekking area.

 The total distance traveling per day would be anywhere around 13-15 kilometers.
-The trekking days can go anywhere from 9 to 13 days.
+The trekking days can go anywhere from 9 to 13 days, depending on what itinerary you chose for your trip to EBC.

 You might think that 15 km per day of walking isn’t much.
-But, in such uneven terrain and rocky surfaces, the journey is challenging even for experienced climbers and trekkers.
+But, in such uneven terrain and rocky surfaces along with high altitude, the journey is challenging even for experienced climbers and trekkers.

 The strenuous journey from Lukla to the Everest Base Camp takes a lot of hard work and exercise.
-A person person without reasonable fitness can hardly achieve this journey.
+A person without reasonable fitness can hardly achieve this journey.

 But, the trekking does not require any ropes, ice axes or crampons.
 You do not need any prior climbing or technical skills.
 So, if you have the willpower and proper training, you can complete this majestic journey to the Everest Base Camp.

 High Altitude Trekking

 The major factor that makes the Everest Base Camp Trek difficult is its high altitude.
 Most people underestimate the altitude of EBC as they think that it is just the base of Mount Everest and can easily conquerable.

 Well, that’s when they get it wrong.
 The altitude aspect is one of the hardest parts as people are likely to have altitude sickness.